secretstartups/handbook/content/handbook/engineering/infrastructure/core-platform/systems/geo/_index.md

 We like to use issues when customers need help from the Geo Team.
 This helps us to prioritize work and make sure that we don't lose history and maintain context when the Slack retention policy activates.
 We ask requestors to create an issue in the [Geo Customers Project](https://gitlab.com/gitlab-com/geo-customers).

 Please make sure to use and fill the [Geo support request issue template](https://gitlab.com/gitlab-com/geo-customers/-/blob/master/.gitlab/issue_templates/Support%20Request%20-%20Geo.md) for Geo related questions and [Backup and Restore support request issue template](https://gitlab.com/gitlab-com/geo-customers/-/blob/master/.gitlab/issue_templates/Support%20Request%20-%20Backup%20and%20Restore.md).
 As the requestor you **only** need to fill the Customer Info and Support Question sections.
-The Timeline and Retrospective sections will be filled by the Geo team members as they address your request.

 **At minimum Zendesk links and logs are especially important.
 The issue will not enter our normal triage process if they are missing.
-If no update has been made on an issue for 2 weeks, they will be auto closed by the EM/PM/Assignee**
+If no update has been made on an issue for 2 weeks, they will be auto closed by the EM/PM/Assignee.**

-We also have a new trial process for this in place, please see [process](/handbook/engineering/infrastructure/core-platform/systems/geo/process/#engineering-customersupport-rotation-process-trial-phase)
+We also have a process for triaging RFH issues, please see [process](/handbook/engineering/infrastructure/core-platform/systems/geo/process/#engineering-customersupport-rotation-process)

 If you like, you may assign a priority label to your request.
 A geo team member or the PM will review this priority assignment during the triage of the issue.
 Please use the table below as a reference of priority levels and expected response times.